tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Tag Based Image Add Before Additional Info/README.md

-        * Add code from file **[store page detail tag based image add before additional info options.html][9]** to Page Settings > Advanced > Page Header Code Injection for the page.
+        * Add code from file **[store page detail tag based image add before additional info options.html][9]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

         * Add the following code to Page Settings > Advanced >